sourc7/Experimental/README.md

 # Experin
-Experin is experimental code used by Sourc7 for development, some code are copied from multiple sources on the Internet
+Experin is experimental code used by Sourc7 for development, some code are copied from multiple sources on the internet